Pagedraw/heroku-buildpack-subdir/Readme.md

+# STATUS: DEPRECATED AND UNMAINTAINED
+This package is deprecated.
+Please use https://github.com/timanovsky/subdir-heroku-buildpack or https://github.com/lstoll/heroku-buildpack-monorepo.

 # Heroku Buildpack Select Subdir

 Allows you to have a monolithic repo with multiple Heroku apps in different subdirectories (like Google!).